When will my insurance start?

 • The first day of the month following plan selection.

-In addition, you can choose a different date (or a different date may apply) for the following qualifying life events:
+In addition, you can choose a different date (or a different date may apply) for the following major life changes:

 • Appeals decisions: